The Employer Agreement categorizes employees in five primary benefit groups that may be close to but not match employment classifications you use:

-- other teaching elders working 20 or more hours per week
+- ministers of the Word and Sacrament working 20 or more hours per week

-- other teaching elders working less than 20 hours per week
+- ministers working less than 20 hours per week

-- other employees working 20 or more hours per week
+- employees working 20 or more hours per week

-- other employees working less than 20 hours per week
+- employees working less than 20 hours per week

-- If you employ teaching elders who work 20 or more hours per week and who are not installed pastors, the Board urges you to provide benefits to this group through Pastor's Participation.
-If you choose Pastor's Participation for these teaching elders, it should apply to all teaching elders working 20 or more hours per week.
+- If you employ ministers (other than installed pastors) who work 20 or more hours per week, the Board urges you to provide benefits to this group through Pastor's Participation.
+If you choose Pastor's Participation for these ministers, it should apply to all ministers working 20 or more hours per week.

-- As you work through the benefits selection process, select benefits designed to support a position and not a specific person.
+- Benefits selections should support a position and not a specific person.
 Over time, the person in the position or the needs of that employee may change.

-Human Resources Policy and Presbytery Guidelines: Follow sound human resources policy and local presbytery guidelines in being transparent, consistent, and fair when determining benefit groups.
-However you define eligibility for certain benefits and/or employer contributions, you should be careful that they reflect sound human resources policy and avoid anything that might be viewed as discriminatory on the basis of age, sex, race, or ethnicity.
+Follow sound human resources policy and local presbytery guidelines in being transparent, consistent, and fair when determining benefit groups.
+However you define eligibility for certain benefits and/or employer contributions, you should be careful to avoid anything that might be viewed as discriminatory on the basis of age, sex, race, or ethnicity.